kunwardeeps/mock-client/README.md

-# mock-client
+# Mock-client
-Mock client developed in Angular JS
+- Mock client developed in Angular JS.
+- Can be used to consume mock-server https://github.com/kunwardeeps/mock-server